scott-griffiths/bitstring/trunk/doc/reading.rst

 The properties :attr:`pos` and :attr:`bytepos` are available for getting and setting the position, which is zero on creation of the bitstring.

 Note that you can only use :attr:`bytepos` if the position is byte aligned, i.e. the bit position is a multiple of 8.
-Otherwise a :exc:`BitStringError` exception is raised.
+Otherwise a :exc:`Error` exception is raised.

 For example::